Agent Infrastructure

 One command.
 Full agent system.

-orlojctl apply -f ./your-system/ creates every resource (agents, graph, governance, task) in a single declarative pass.
+orlojctl apply -f ./your-system/ reconciles agents, graph, governance, and tasks in a single declarative pass.

 Step 1